juanger/cobertura_xml_merger/README.md

   1) It assumes you used the simplecov-cobertura gem to generate the reports which means only one package per report.

-  2) It assumes your code is the same, so all reports should have the same number of classes and lines in each class

 ## Installation

     $ gem install cobertura_xml_merger